Langford, Bedfordshire: Geography

 The village is within the Bedfordshire and Cambridgeshire Claylands National Character Area (NCA 88) as defined by Natural England.
-Central Bedfordshire Council has classified the local landscape as Lower Ivel Clay Valley for the northern part of the village and parish and Upper Ivel Clay Valley for the southern part.
-Large, open arable fields dominate to the east of the village.
+Central Bedfordshire Council has designated the local landscape as Lower Ivel Clay Valley in the northern section of the village and parish, and Upper Ivel Clay Valley in the southern section.
+Large, open arable fields are prominent to the east of the village.

 Henlow Common and Langford Meadows local nature reserve is beside the Ivel.
 Lakes formed from old sand and gravel quarries are to the south of the village.

 Seven of the ten wind turbines commissioned in 2013 at Biggleswade Wind Farm are within the parish.
 Each tower is 65 m tall with four 45 m blades.
 To the southeast of the village is a solar farm commissioned in 2015.
 The two installations have electrical generating capacities of 20 MW and 13 MW respectively.